List of Austin Powers characters: Mrs. Kensington

-Marie Kensington is Austin's original sidekick back in the 1960s, and Vanessa's mother.
+Marie Kensington is Austin's original partner back in the year of 1960s, and Vanessa's mother.
 She had originally tried to help Austin defeat Dr. Evil until he escaped, but the duo unfortunately failed.
 Having retired years after, her daughter works alongside Austin after he is unfrozen many years later, and she makes a brief appearance while on the phone with her daughter.
 Like Miss Moneypenny, she vaguely admits to having an attraction to Austin despite being married, but never follows through with it.
 She does not appear again in the series.